neethukvarghese/nife-mo-alkaline-oer-data/README.md

 ## License

-This project is licensed under the **GNU General Public License (GPL)**, which allows you to freely use, modify, and distribute the code, provided that any derivative works are also licensed under GPL.
+This project is licensed under the **GNU General Public License (GPL)**, which allows you to freely use, modify and distribute the code, provided that any derivative works are also licensed under GPL.